Rui Modesto

-Rui Manuel Muati Modesto (born 7 October 1999) is a footballer who plays as a winger for Italian club Udinese.
+Rui Manuel Muati Modesto (born 7 October 1999) is a professional footballer who plays as a Right-back and Wingback for Vancouver Whitecaps FC of Major League Soccer.
 Born in Portugal, he represents the Angola national team.
 Initially a defender in his native Portugal, Modesto moved to a more attacking role after moving to Finland.

 Early career

 Modesto was born in Vendas Novas and developed his football skills through various youth clubs in Afeiteira, Estrela Vendas Novas, Juventude Évora and Lusitano Évora.

-Modesto made his senior debut with Estrela Vendas Novas first team in the 2017–18 season, playing in Portuguese third-tier Campeonato de Portugal.
+Modesto made his senior debut with Estrela Vendas Novas first team in the 2017–18 season, playing in Portuguese third tier Campeonato de Portugal.

 Between 2018 and 2020, he played with Vitória Setubal U23 in Liga Revelação youth league.

 Club career

 Honka

 On 17 September 2020, Modesto transferred to Honka in Finnish top-tier Veikkausliiga.
 Modesto represented Honka in the 2021–22 UEFA Europa Conference League qualifiers in four games.
 In the 2022 season, he scored 7 goals and provided 12 assists in the league, and was awarded for the most assists of the season.